Revanth135-Revi/CodTech-IT-Solutions-Task1-/README.md

 Overview of the Project

-Project : Vulnerability Scanning Tool using Python
+Project :Password strength checker using Python

 Objective
-The Objective is to push the vulnerability scanning of websites using this python script for medium and high vulnerability.
+The Objective is to push awarness of password security and how much we need to put on work to make the password more secure and make it much more easier using this.

 Technology Used :

-Python
+Python, Python String Library